Stephen2704/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Hamza Farouk Stephen 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Hamza Farouk Stephen 🤓, a freelance Data Analyst with a strong command of Microsoft Excel and Power BI.
+I specialize in transforming raw data into clear, actionable insights that help businesses make smarter decisions.
+Whether it’s building dashboards or analyzing trends, I approach every task with focus and determination to deliver my best work.

+I’m also highly receptive to feedback—criticism doesn’t discourage me; it helps me grow.
+My goal is always to improve, adapt, and ensure the final result exceeds expectations

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO